PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 ## Construction of the legal Rubix cube group
 [https://www.sfu.ca/~jtmulhol/math302/puzzles-rc-cubology.html]
 ^ Talk about this after the fundamental theorem of cubology?

-Again, the legal Rubik's cube group is a subset of the illegal Rubik's cube group.
+Attempting to derive the legal rubik's cube group requires the construction of the Fundamential Theorem of Cubology, and the second fundamental theorem of cubology

 <!-- ## Cayley Graph
 Let G be a group with generating